PX4/PX4-Devguide/en/concept/architecture.md

 for embedded sensors, communication with the external world (companion computer, GCS, etc.) and the uORB publish-subscribe message bus.

+In addition, the middleware includes a [simulation layer](../simulation/README.md) that allows PX4 flight code to run on a desktop operating system and control a computer modeled vehicle in a simulated "world".

 ### Flight Stack {#flight-stack}

 The flight stack is a collection of guidance, navigation and control algorithms